Is Hibachi As We Know It Authentically Japanese?

 Teppanyaki, often confused with hibachi in the United States, is a Japanese cooking style that uses a large iron griddle to prepare food.
 Teppanyaki comes from the Japanese words teppan, which means “iron plate,” and yaki, which refers to the grilled, broiled, or pan-fried foods the griddle can make.
 Food that can be prepared with teppanyaki include steak, shrimp, fried noodles, okonomiyaki (savory pancakes), and monjayaki (pan-fried batter).

 Despite Americans confusing teppan for shichirin for so long, the two devices aren’t interchangeable.
-They have some pretty major key differences, which is to be expected from a device that was meant to heat homes and a griddle to prepare food on.
+They have some major key differences, which is expected from a device meant to heat homes and a griddle to prepare food on.

 Teppanyaki vs. Shichirin

-The biggest differences between hibachi grills and teppan griddles is that teppan are made with a flat surface so that chefs can cook and chop food directly on them, and are typically heated by propane.
-Shichirin hibachi grills, on the other hand, are made with open-grate design and are heated by burning charcoal or a gas flame.
+The biggest differences between hibachi grills and teppan griddles is that teppan are made with a flat top grill surface so that Japanese chefs can cook and chop food directly on them, and are typically heated by propane.
+Shichirin hibachi grills, on the other hand, are made with an open-grate design and are heated by burning charcoal or a gas flame.

-The Japanese also have their own style of grilling, called yakiniku, and it’s basically the Japanese equivalent of barbecue.
+The Japanese also have their own style of grilling, called yakiniku, and it’s the Japanese equivalent of barbecue.
 Actually, yakiniku originated from Korean-style barbecue, but has since taken on a life of its own by introducing different kinds of marinades and sauces into the mix.
 Foods prepared yakiniku-style are cooked over a charcoal flame, and are often made with skewers coming through on each end of the pork or beef.
-Despite the fact that this style of cooking also uses open-topped charcoal burners, yakiniku barbecue is prepared on grills called yakitori-ki, not shichirin grills.
+Even though this cooking style also uses open-topped charcoal burners, yakiniku barbecue is prepared on grills called yakitori-ki, not shichirin grills.

-In summary, the devices and method of preparation known in American as “hibachi” isn’t authentic to what hibachi are truly known for in Japan.
+In summary, the devices and preparation method known in America as “hibachi” isn’t authentic to what hibachi is genuinely known for in Japan.
 It is, however, an authentic way to cook Japanese food, but the style of cooking isn’t known as hibachi in Japan, either.